brecconsulting/gfw-sync/README.md

 Layers are Python dictionaries with the following keys:

 1. Location
-2. Bucket (optional)
-3. Input Workspace
-4. Input Dataset (optional)
-5. Input Feature Class
+2. Full Path to file or feature class
-6. Where clause (optional)
+3. Where clause
-7. Transformation (optional)
+4. Transformation
-8. Fields
+5. Fields

 Fields is also a python dictionary, keys correspond to field names in target feature class; values can contain field names, fixed values or expressions
 There must be at least a field called "country" for any target dataset